inspire-eu-validation/view-service/wmts-1.0.0/at85-getcapabilities-layer-title.md

 **Notes**

-The multiplicity of this element is 1 for each layer.
+The multiplicity of the Title element is 0 or 1 for each layer.

 The harmonished title of the layer shall be subject to multilingualism.

+The validation of the correctness of the translated title is not done due to it's complexity and the controversy over the usefulness of the harmonised layer titles.

 **Contextual XPath references**